jdede/inet-showcases/_docs/visualizer/networknode/index.md

 and 90 degrees around the Z axis,
 - The parts of the parameter string are separated by dots.

-Color of the 3D model also can be changed by using the `osgModelColor` parameter.
+The color of the model also can be changed by using the `osgModelColor` parameter.
 This parameter accepts English color names (more precisely, SVG color names) and HTML-style RGB values.

-**NOTE:** More information about `OpenSceneGraph` can be found on the
+**NOTE:** Further information about `OpenSceneGraph` can be found on the
 <a href="http://www.openscenegraph.org" target="_blank">OpenSceneGraph web site</a>
 and in dedicated `OpenSceneGraph` books.